FrSkyRC/PixelOSD/firmware/README.md

   will show you the changelog for that specific release.
 - Any firmware version, either an upgrade or a downgrade can be flashed at any time.
+- When changing between major firmware versions you might need to reupload any fonts stored in the OSD, since their internal representation might change.

 In case of an unlikely catastrophic failure (like the firmware booting and entering and endless loop that wouldn't let do you do anything, not even flash) that wasn't caught by us before releasing the firmware to the public, the OSD has a builtin last resort recovery mechanism that forces it to enter bootloader mode and from there it can always be flashed.
-To trigger it unpower the OSD,disconnect any camera and VTX/screen that might be connected to it, hold the `VIDEO_IN` and `VIDEO_OUT` pins shorted together and power it only the OSD up.
+To trigger it unpower the OSD, disconnect any camera and VTX/screen that might be connected to it, hold the `VIDEO_IN` and `VIDEO_OUT` pins shorted together and power only the OSD up.
 This will force it to stay in bootloader mode and then you can use the app as if you were flashing it from a working firmware.